How your money is spent

 Interest is a charge we pay to our lenders (banks) to borrow money that we use to build homes.

-In 2022/2023 we made a surplus of £25 million, which we reinvest back into the business where it helps pay for things like:
+In 2023/2024 we made a surplus of £23 million.
+We reinvest our surplus back into the business where it helps pay for things like this:

 Making a surplus is important as it: